jaxinewolfe/LlopizLab/Abundance/itis_validation/README_ITISvalidation.md

 **NOTE:** If *Llopiz_preytypes.csv* and *Forage_Fish_Diet_Data_2013_2015_long.csv* already exists in this directory, do NOT run the unique_preytypes.R script.
 Instead, proceed directly to *ITIS_Validation.Rmd*.

 **Files in Directory:**

-*ITIS_Validation.Rmd* is the active R Markdown script used to query the global name resolver and ITIS to procure valid classifications for input names and bin taxa.
+*ITIS_Validation.Rmd* is the active R Markdown script used to query the global name resolver and ITIS to procure valid classifications for input names and bin taxa

-*unique_preytypes.R* is a script that produces a vector of unique Llopiz prey type classifications *LTER201802_StomachData_LTERFFSizes.csv* is input for *unique_preytypes.R*, which contains NES-LTER fish stomach content data in long format and is used to isolate unique prey types
+*unique_preytypes.R* is a script that produces a vector of unique Llopiz prey type classifications

+*LTER201802_StomachData_LTERFFSizes.csv* is input for *unique_preytypes.R*, which contains NES-LTER fish stomach content data in long format and is used to isolate unique prey types

 *Forage_Fish_Diet_Data_2013_2015_wide.csv* is input for *unique_preytypes.R*, which will be converted to long format for the purpose of this project

 *Forage_Fish_Diet_Data_2013_2015_long.csv* is output from *unique_preytypes.R*, which contains NES-LTER fish stomach content data in long format and is used to isolate unique prey types

 *Llopiz_preytypes.csv* contains the unique Llopiz prey type classifications output from *unique_preytypes.R*, which is input to *ITIS_Validation.Rmd*.
 (NOTE: This file was manually appended to include a column of prey types that were acceptable for ITIS and the global name resolver utilized by *ITIS_Validation.Rmd*).

 *Llopiz_resolved.csv* is the file of validated prey types produced by *ITIS_Validation.Rmd*, which is merged with diet data and used to generate relative prey abundance (see *NESLTER_Diet_Taxa_2013_2015.csv* in the Abundance directory)

 **Prerequisites:**